Royal Canadian Military Institute: Royal Canadian Military Institute

 In 1948, the Institute had its first Air Force officer as president.
 In 1948, the Honourable Colin Gibson, who served as the Secretary of State agreed to consult with the Sovereign through the proper channels about granting the Institute the prefix "Royal", provided the Institute changed its name back to Canadian Military Institute.
 The application granting the Institute the prefix "Royal" was granted by George VI in 1948.

 In 1948, a record profit year, the Institute could have remitted all annual fees to their members and still have shown a slight profit.
 As World War II receded, the membership declined.
 Many commanding officers urged their regular forces and reserve officers to join.
 The Institute reduced the $25 entrance fee and $35 annual dues to serving officers of both the reserve and the active services.

 To contribute to the 'New Building Fund', a lot to the south was sold for $150,000, a tax on beer added $50,000, bequests by deceased members, notably one from Major James Bell, of $15,000 and surpluses were added to the RCMI coffers.
 The Executive Committee of the RCMI acquired a 75-foot lot to the south of the present clubhouse for $1,000 a foot to build a new clubhouse.
 In 1955, the back part of the clubhouse, which was over 100 years old was demonished and rebuilt.

-In 1948, the RCMI membership was 2389 however, by 1958, the RCMI membership had dwindled to 1925.
-Many members lived in the Toronto area; however, there was also a non-resident membership fee for members who lived in various parts of Canada but visit Toronto from time to time.
+In 1948, the RCMI membership was 2389, but by 1958, the RCMI membership had dwindled to 1925.
+Many members lived in the Toronto area; however, there was also a non-resident membership fee for members who lived in other parts of Canada but visited Toronto from time to time.
 By 1958, seven or eight dinner meetings were held each year at the Institute.

 The announcement of the RCMI Letters Patent was made on November 23, 1991, in Volume 125, page 3770 of the Canada Gazette.

 With the support of a majority of the members, the RCMI entered into an agreement in late 2008 to demolish the existing, aged building and allow development of a 42-storey condominium tower in exchange for a larger space in freehold in the new building.
 The historic facade, and much of the interior, was recreated in the RCMI's space in the new building, while freeing the institute from the increasing costs of maintaining a century-old building.

 The Institute closed its building with a flag-lowering ceremony on June 18, 2010.
 The RCMI's century-old home at 426 University Avenue was demolished in 2010.
 Following a four-year reconstruction, the RCMI returned to its new quarters at 426 University Avenue at the beginning of June 2014.

 From 2010 to 2014, members met at the Albany Club on King Street during the construction period, and the popular events of the RCMI, including Military History Nights and meetings of the Strategic Studies Committee, continued.
 Library and museum items were stored in appropriate locations, and work on the collections continued during the time away from 426 University.